coderefinery/cmake/_episodes/03-hello-world-cmake.md

 		subdir1
 		subdir2
 ```
-According to the CMAKE writers, the following structure will not work well with CMake.
-Consequentialy, it should be avoided:
+According to the CMAKE writers, the following structure will not work well with CMake and it should be avoided:
 ```shell
 #The JAM configuring and building system generates binaries directory structure like this
 # Should be AVOIDED with CMake